regex-introduccion

 This pattern can be used to perform various operations on text, such as searching, matching, validating, and replacing strings.

-For example, we can use a regular expression to verify if an email address has a valid format, or to find all occurrences of a keyword in a lengthy document.
+For example, we can use a regular expression to check if an email address has a valid format, or to find all occurrences of a keyword in a lengthy document.

 Brief history of regular expressions

 The history of regular expressions dates back to the 1950s, when American mathematician Stephen Cole Kleene introduced the theory of formal languages and automata.
-Kleene formulated concepts that would lay the groundwork for what would later be known as regular expressions.
+Kleene formulated concepts that would lay the groundwork for what later became known as regular expressions.

 Since then, regular expressions have been adopted in multiple programming languages, such as Perl, Python, Java, and many more, becoming a standard in text manipulation.